 It can also be daunting, as it's a big financial commitment.
 Bank of Ireland has helped thousands of people move into their first home so we understand those nerves and our mortgage specialists are here to support you all the way through your home-buying journey...
 Please bear in mind that the information within this guide has been specifically selected to aid First Time Buyers on their mortgage journey.
 If you are a mover, switcher or investor please visit our website to find out the information relevant to you.
 To take advantage of the features available to First Time Buyers everyone on the mortgage must be a First Time Buyer.
+M Y T L You have to be an existing Bank of Ireland customer to get approved for a mortgage You don't.
+Applications are assessed on a case-bycase basis.
+And, existing customers don't get more favourable treatment.
+So that's 2 myths busted for the price of 1.
 Your Mortgage Journey